Legendsberlins/Legendsberlins/README.md

 ###

-<h4 align="center">I am a results-driven Python developer with five years of experience in designing, developing and deploying robust applications.</h4>
+<h4 align="center">I am a results-driven Python developer with 2+ years of experience in designing, developing and deploying robust applications.</h4>

 ###